Odd Physics Off the Diagonal: Constraining CP-violating SMEFT with Quantum Tomography: Monte Carlo Studies

 which selects the $Z$ decay product while suppressing off-shell contributions.
 The fiducial setup imposes additional requirements designed to mimic realistic detector acceptance,

 where the transverse mass of the $W$ boson is defined as

 and $\Delta\phi_{e^+,\text{miss}}$ is the azimuthal separation between the positron and the missing transverse momentum.
 Results are presented for both setups; the fiducial case additionally requires neutrino reconstruction via the on-shell $W$-mass constraint.
 The NNPDF3.1 parton distribution functions~\cite{NNPDF3.1} were used to model the momentum distributions of the colliding protons in all event generation.
-SM events were generated at a centre of mass energy of 13 TeV, yielding a integrated cross section of $58.44 \pm 0.01\,\text{fb}$ in the setup described above.
+SM events were generated at a centre of mass energy of 13 TeV, yielding a cross section of $58.44 \pm 0.01\,\text{fb}$ in the fiducial setup described above.
+Reconstructed Gell-Mann parameters are given in the Appendix and are in good agreement with Ref.~\cite{barker2023quantum}.
 The spin density matrix was constructed from these events.

-Small negative values along the central diagonal arise from limitations of the tomographic reconstruction, which are enhanced by higher-order effects\cite{DelGratta:2025xjp}.
-Reconstructed Gell-Mann parameters are given in the Appendix and are in good agreement with \cite{barker2023quantum}.
+Small negative values along the central diagonal, which are unphysical, arise from this process being simulated only at leading order in QCD in this study.
+The SDM was constructed using SM events at next to leading order in QCD and these values were seen to become non-negative.

 Background processes and systematic uncertainties are not included in this study.
 These are neglected as we aim to demonstrate the sensitivity of the SDM to EFT effects in the \(WZ\) signal process itself; a full experimental analysis incorporating backgrounds such as \(ZZ\), \(t\bar{t}\), \(VVV\), and \(Z\)+jets production, as well as detector and theoretical systematic uncertainties, is left to future experimental work.
 This approach is consistent with other recent phenomenological studies of this kind~\cite{ElFaham:2024uop}, where fully-leptonic \(WZ\) is shown to yield high purity after the applied fiducial selection used in the recent ATLAS analyses~\cite{ATLAS:2019bsc, ATLAS:2022oge}, and where the primary conclusions rest on the shapes of kinematic distributions rather than on absolute event yields.
 The EFT limits we extract later should therefore be interpreted as indicative of the SDMs revelative discriminating power to other studied observables under idealised conditions.